MicrosoftDocs/winrt-api/windows.security.authentication.web.provider/webaccountmanager_addwebaccountforuserasync_288816579.md

 # Windows.Security.Authentication.Web.Provider.WebAccountManager.AddWebAccountForUserAsync

 ## -description
-Adds a new web account for a specific user (for use on multi user aware apps).
+Adds a new web account for a specific user (for use with multi-user-aware apps).

 ## -parameters

 ### -param user
-The Windows user for which an account must be authenticated.
+The user for which an account must be authenticated.

 ### -param webAccountId
 The Id for the web account.